|

 - The plans won't

-look anything like Sprint postpaid plans
+look anything like Sprint postpaid plans, or even Virgin or Boost plans.

 - Customer